tech-med/medlearnity.com/src/content/wpPages/marketing/discounted-trial-session/index.md

 description: 'Thank you for submitting your information — you’re one step closer to mastering your exam!'
 ---

-## Thank you for submitting your information — you’re one step closer to mastering your exam!
+## Thank you for submitting your information — you’re one step closer to mastering your exam

 ## Discounted Session Overview